PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 title: Post-mortem on my wiki converter project, or when to not use Rust
 ---

-This article is a post-mortem for a small project I've been working on for the past few months.
+This article is a post-mortem on a small project I've been working on for the past few months.

 The project itself is mundane: I was tasked with converting a MediaWiki archive into a Git repository, with revision history included.

 Where it gets interesting is that, while I initially expected to finish the project in less than a week, it ended up taking about twenty days, spread over three months.
-Over the course of those months, I've made mistakes, changed course a few times, realized that not everything had to be written in Rust, and I've strongly committed to change the way I'd tackle any similar project in the future.
+Over those months, I've made mistakes, changed course a few times, realized that not everything had to be written in Rust, and resolved that this would be a learning experience for me.

 This post-mortem is an attempt to both share the lessons I've learned, and actually figure out what those lessons were.